Bugswriter/music_fairy/README.md

 2. Speak the name of the song or artist you want to play.

-3. Music Fairy will fetch the audio from YouTube and play it using MPD.
+3. Music Fairy will fetch the audio from YouTube and play it using MPV.

 4. Enjoy your music!

 Please note that a working internet connection is required for Music Fairy to fetch music from YouTube.

 ## License

 -   GPL-3

 ## Support

 -   Checkout my donate page - [bugswriter.com/donate](https://bugswriter.com/donate)